-There are exceptions, and you may find there are certain keywords you can begin ranking for immediately.
+There are exceptions, and you may find hidden gems of keywords you can begin ranking for immediately.
 But in general, it pays to have a long-term perspective with SEO.

 The flip side of this is that SEO results are fairly consistent over time.
-Barring major Google algorithm updates (which do happen but in most cases aren’t as bad as they sound, especially if you aren’t doing any shady SEO tactics), your rankings usually won’t drop that quickly.
+Barring major Google algorithm updates (which do happen but in most cases aren’t as bad as they sound, especially if you aren’t engaging in any shady SEO tactics), your rankings usually won’t drop that quickly.

-Once you’re ranking on Google, you’ll be getting consistent (free) traffic without much effort at all.
+Once your content is ranking on Google, you’ll continue to get relatively consistent traffic without much effort at all.

 Getting Started with Vacation Rental SEO

-Here’s a recap of the 5 steps we covered to getting started with SEO for your vacation rental website.
+We’ve covered a lot of ground, so here’s a quick recap of the 5 steps you can take to get started with SEO for your vacation rental website.

 - Setup Google Analytics and Search Console – Track where your visitors are coming from (what search engine and keywords), and how they’re using your site (what pages they visit and how long).